alikova/LLM_DataScientist_ChatBot/README.md

 Supports querying the dataset
 Maintains conversational context
-Provides statistical insights and visualizations Evaluation Questions
+Provides statistical insights and visualizations

+Evaluation Questions

 How did you classify feedback?
 The classification system uses a hybrid approach:

+Our system implements a hybrid feedback classification approach combining BERT embeddings with weighted rule-based pattern matching.
+This architecture balances the semantic understanding of transformers with the precision of explicit rules.

-Unsupervised clustering: BERT embeddings + K-means to identify natural groupings Supervised classification: Random Forest classifier trained on labeled examples Rule-based refinement: Domain-specific rules to handle edge cases This approach was chosen because it:
+Unsupervised clustering: BERT embeddings + K-means to identify natural groupings Supervised classification: Random Forest classifier trained on labeled examples Rule-based refinement: Domain-specific rules to handle edge cases

+This approach was chosen because it:
 Leverages semantic understanding from BERT
 Doesn't require large amounts of labeled data
 Can be continuously improved with more data

 For previously unseen issues (e.g., a new wallet blocking deposits), the system can:
 Detect anomalies in embedding space
 Assign to closest existing category
 Flag for human review when confidence is low

+BERT's semantic capabilities can position such messages near relevant domain centroids while rule-based fallbacks catch key terminology.
+Regular pattern updates and occasional model fine-tuning maintain classification accuracy as new issues emerge.

 How does your chatbot manage conversational context?

+Conversational context is managed through a structured memory system tracking message history, active filters, and query intent (new topic, follow-up, context switch, comparison).
+The system maintains relevant context across interactions, allowing natural conversation flow where filters persist appropriately between related queries.
 The chatbot maintains context through:

 A context dictionary tracking category, source, and time range filters